shinyscorpion/task_bunny/README.md

 ### Redefine queues

 TaskBunny provides a mix task to reset queues.
-What the task does is basically to delete the queues and create them again.
+This task deletes the queues and creates them again.
-That means existing messages in the queue will be lost so please be aware of it.
+Existing messages in the queue will be lost so please be aware of this.

 ```
 % mix task_bunny.queue.reset